MateusAMSantos/SNCF/README.md

 ## Code

 In order to not pollute this repository, I left the program used in the repository files, which I invite you to take a look.
-The jupyter notebook file presents you with the code and the direct results, which could be a bit overwhelming, so I also made the python file available, which only presents the code.

 ## Power BI result